What does an Adjutant General do?

 Adjutant generals are in charge of keeping track of personnel transfers and advancements across the army.
 The Chief of Staff’s office employs personnel to sort through high volumes of incoming documents and review registration materials and personnel evaluations for clarity, accuracy, and completion.
 An adjutant general is also in charge of storing sensitive documents, such as discharge papers for officers and enlisted personnel.
 These records are increasingly being digitized in many military organizations, though printed documents are still kept in storage to protect against computer hacking.

-The adjutant general of the United States National Guard is appointed the governor in most cases and is in charge of each state’s National Guard unit.
+The adjutant general of the United States National Guard is appointed by the governor in most cases and is in charge of each state’s National Guard unit.
 Units in the 50 states, the District of Columbia, Puerto Rico, Guam, and the Virgin Islands were under the command of 54 Adjutant Generals as of January 2011.
 When operational assistance is required at home or abroad, these military leaders may receive orders from the President of the United States and the Joint Chiefs of Staff.
-With events hosted the Adjutants General Association of the United States, adjutant generals in the United States National Guard stay current on the needs of personnel under their command.
+With events hosted by the Adjutants General Association of the United States, adjutant generals in the United States National Guard stay current on the needs of personnel under their command.